vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Bhav U. 42.1-29 ).
 Kalabhairavūstami-Mārg. kr.
 8; tithi; Kālabhairava is deity;

 VK 316-317, VKD 106.
 Kālarātrivrata-on Ăśv, śū.
-8; pakṣa vrata; for all varnas but
+8; pakṣa vrata; for all varṇas but

 not for those beyond the pale of caste system; fast for 7 or